 What are the application deadlines and when will I hear the outcome of my application?

-Our charitable funds | – There is no deadline. – Applications under £10,000 are reviewed by the ACT Funding Review Group which meets once a week.
-We aim to let you know the outcome within 2 weeks. – If your application is £10,000 or more, it will be reviewed by the Patient Advisory Committee (PAC), which meets four times each year.
-You can find the PAC meeting dates on our Grants webpage. |
+Patient Benefit Grants | – There is no deadline. – Applications under £10,000 are reviewed by the ACT Funding Review Group, which meets once a week.
+We aim to let you know the outcome within 2 weeks. – If your application is £10,000 or more, it will be reviewed by the Professional Advisory Committee (PAC), which meets once a month.
+The PAC then makes recommendations to the Charitable Expenditure Committee. – You can find the PAC meeting dates on our Patient Benefit Grants webpage. – Applications can be of any value but if your application is going to be over £25,000, please get in touch with us first to discuss your idea. |

-Innovation grants | – Applications are considered twice a year by the Innovation for Patient Benefit grant panel. – Successful applicants are invited to present their ideas in person to the panel, who then make recommendations to the Charitable Expenditure Committee. – Visit our Grants webpage to find the application deadline for each round and details of when you can expect to hear back. |
+Innovation Grants | – Applications are considered twice a year by the Innovation for Patient Benefit grant panel. – Typically grants are up to £40,000. – Successful applicants are invited to present their ideas in person to the panel, who then make recommendations to the Charitable Expenditure Committee. – Visit our Innovation Grants webpage to find the application deadline for each round and details of when you can expect to hear back. |

-Research grants | – The Research Advisory Committee meets four times each year to review applications and then makes recommendations to the Charitable Expenditure Committee. – Visit our Grants webpage to find the application deadline for each meeting throughout the year and details of when you can expect to hear back. |
+Research Grants | – The Research Advisory Committee (RAC) meets four times each year to review applications and then makes recommendations to the Charitable Expenditure Committee. – Typically grants are up to £25,000. – Visit our Research Grants webpage to find the application deadline for each meeting throughout the year and details of when you can expect to hear back. |

 Cambridge Clinical Research Fellowships Scheme | – Applications are considered once a year. – Visit our Fellowships webpage to find the next application deadline and details of when you can expect to hear back. |